krishnadevz/krishnadevz.github.io/index.md

 hi, i'm krishna 👋🏻.

-i'm based in maharashtra, india. i am actively seeking ux/ui design opportunities and i am currently working on user experience design and research projects.
-As a designer, i am passionate about improving users' lives through design and delivering innovative experiences with a creative approach.
-My strengths includes creativity, strong attention to detail, and an empathetic nature that prioritizes understanding the user's perspective to solve their problems, and i always strive to learn something new on a daily basis.
+i'm based in maharashtra, india. i am actively seeking ux/ui design opportunities and i am currently working on user experience design and research projects. as a designer, i am passionate about improving users' lives through design and delivering innovative experiences with a creative approach. i always strive to learn something new on a daily basis.

 the things i enjoy are design, writing, drawing, clicking pictures, and making videos.